Data-Science-Community-SRM/Hacktoberfest2021/README.md

 - If you report a bug please provide steps to reproduce the bug.
 - In case of changing the backend routes please submit an updated routes documentation for the same.
 - If there is an UI related change it would be great if you could attach a screenshot with the resultant changes so it is easier to review for the maintainers
+- Participants in Hacktoberfest represented 151 countries and thousands of unique skill sets.
+This program welcomes everyone already who’s already part of the open source         software community, and anyone who is interested in sectioning in.
 <h1> Maintainers </h1>

 <table align="center">